alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-inodes.html.md

     find /var/lib/jenkins/workspace/ -maxdepth 1 -type d -mtime +1 -exec rm -rf {} \;

-Which will find any directories that are older than 1 day and delete them.
+This will find any directories that are older than 1 day and delete them.

 ### Low available disk space on Jenkins

-One possible cause of this is that the /var/lib/docker directory is consuming a large amount of disk space.
+One possible cause of this is that the `/var/lib/docker` directory is consuming a large amount of disk space.
 This has been found to happen on the ci-agent machines.